zhan4429/cs116_ctf/team22_report.md

 ## Lessons Learned

-- While the challenges seemed difficult, most of the challenges we solved were just extensions of what we had learned in class and required some out-of-the-box thinking.
 - There are many public tools available that are helpful for scraping and detecting vulnerabilities (Cyberchef, Gobuster, etc.)
 - It's very difficult to be completely invulnerable...
 This lab is setup to have varying levels of vulnerabilities, but as we learned from the examples discussed about in class: schools, corporations, and even encryption companies are not invulnerable.
 - **ALWAYS VALIDATE USER PROVIDED INPUT**